-Some Health Science programs have limited enrollment.
+Some Allied Health programs have limited enrollment.
 Candidates must submit a special application and service fee.
 All appropriate records from high school, previous colleges, and standardized placement scores must be received in the Admissions Office before the application is reviewed.
 Early application is highly recommended.
 See individual program webpages for details.

 A number of financial aid programs can assist students in meeting the expenses of attending West Virginia Northern Community College.
 Awards are made on the basis of need and/or scholastic achievement.
 Applications and materials may be obtained from the college.
 Early application is recommended.
 All male students under age 26 must be in compliance with the Military Selective Services Act.